 Coach Kavanaugh said, “Guys, this could have happened to any of you.
 It’s the way you’re wired.
 Hassling a guy who gets an erection is a violation of the district’s policy against bullying.
 That’s here in this room, in the showers, anywhere on campus.
 We won’t stand for that kind of lack of teamwork, and you will find yourself suspended and maybe dropped from the freshman football team if we find out you’re violating that policy.”

-When the measuring was finished we had our supporters to keep and told to go to a sporting goods store and buy a couple more so we wouldn’t start smelling rank.
+When the measuring was finished we had our supporters and cups to keep and told to go to a sporting goods store and buy a couple more sets so we wouldn’t start smelling rank.
 When we got back to our room, G-106, Coach Kavanaugh joined us and reminded us that we had to go to the health lectures on Mondays in classroom G-108.
 He assigned chapters one and two in Offensive Football Systems, and Rules 1, 2, and 3 in The 2013 NFHS Football Rules Book for us to read and be ready to discuss, along with parts one and two from Football for Dummies, on Wednesday.
 He told us these were also assigned to the guys who had team football experience, so we were catching up with them.

 We went to the locker room to dress, and I saw Todd.